Online Healthcare Management Degrees: School Comparison

 Healthcare Quality and Patient Safety

-With this concentration, healthcare management students study strategic planning, patient advocacy, economics, and decision-making as it pertains to the modern healthcare system.
+With this concentration, healthcare management students study strategic planning, patient advocacy, economics, and decision-making in the modern healthcare system.
 Courses in this concentration typically include classes that investigate ethical and legal issues in the field, healthcare quality management, and the role of healthcare administrators in quality control.

 Gerontology Management